Cultural Christians

-Contrasting terms are "biblical Christian", "committed Christian", or "believing Christian".
+Contrasting terms are "practicing Christian", "biblical Christian", "committed Christian", or "faithful Christian".

-The term "Cultural Christian" may be specified further by Christian denomination, e.g. "Cultural Catholic", "Cultural Lutheran", and "Cultural Anglican".
+The term "cultural Christian" may be specified further by Christian denomination, e.g. "cultural Catholic", "cultural Lutheran", and "cultural Anglican".

 Usage

 Belarus

 The President of Belarus, Alexander Lukashenko, has identified as cultural Christian, calling himself an "Orthodox atheist" in one of his interviews.

 France

 French Deists of the 18th and early 19th centuries include Napoleon.
 The current President of France, Emmanuel Macron, identified himself as an "Agnostic Catholic".